When every conversation with your dad turns into WWIII

 The true cost of keeping the peace

 It took me 29 years to master the art of elimination.
-I unfollow aggressive vegans, sunset fading friendships and mute trolls on Twitter.
+I unfollowed aggressive vegans, sunsetted fading friendships and muted trolls on Twitter.
 But there’s a challenge at home I can’t firefight.
-Not a troll, not a hater, it’s my dad, my permanent housemate.
+Not a troll, not a hater.
+It’s my dad.
 At 60, he sometimes acts like a 16-year-old rebel with a cause: oppose his grown daughter, multiple debates at a time.

 No, I’m far from the orbit of “I haven’t spoken to my dad in years”.
 He’s the real-life version of Modern Family‘s Phil Dunphy.
 My buas think we are like siblings.
-Mom knows that we are a tag team.
+My mother knows we’re a tag team.

 Our arguments have also gone beyond health.

 The greatest hits of arguing-with-my-dad hour include liquor choices, sports, vaccines, and the centrepiece: Left of Centre vs Far Left.
 Comic relief is provided by issues like ‘why do I walk on the terrace in the dark?’, ‘why don’t I print my flight tickets?’ and ‘why don’t I charge my phone to 100% every morning?’.

 When the mercury dips, the bickering is circulated as a funny anecdote on family WhatsApp groups by my mother.
 But the fighting is slowly denting our bond.
 Five-day cold wars and prolonged silent treatment have become more commonplace during lockdown, and neither of us savours it.

 So last month, during a work meeting, I blurted out, “Can I try not to argue with my dad for a week and see if I survive?”
 The proposition found enough support, and I started prepping.